shapediver/MonorepoTemplate/README.md

 Let's now build `package_B` with a command that builds also it's dependencies `npm run build-dep` (in the packages/package_b folder).

-Now we want to publish `package_B`, as this package is dependent on `package_A`, we need to publish that as well.

-TODO
+Now we want to publish the repository, therefore we just call `npm run publish` and follow the prompts there (please see the part about publishing a bit above).